Coping in a Disaster

 My daughter was so angry

-At Maui Behavioral Health Resources we are taking the COVID-19 pandemic very seriously.
+At Maui Behavioral Health Resources we take COVID seriously.

 We have put new policies and procedures in place at each of our facilities to protect the health of our clients and staff.
-Visitors, guests, and contract service providers are allowed by appointment.
-Enhanced screening precautions and rapid tests have been put in place for new clients.
 Staff are following CDC, Maui County, and State of Hawaii recommendations to prevent the spread of the disease.

 Please select an agency for specific information about their policies and procedures.